Other DPhil Programmes

 Structured DPhil Programmes

-These programmes, some of which are hosted by the Medical Sciences Doctoral Training Centre, have a first year that involves rotations through two or more supervisors' laboratories before the student begins their main research project.
+These programmes, which are hosted by the Medical Sciences and the Mathematical, Physical, and Life Sciences Doctoral training Centres have a first year that involves rotations through two or more supervisors' laboratories before the student begins their main research project.
 Group leaders in this Department can supervise students on the following programmes:

 - Infection, Immunity and Translational Medicine (Wellcome Trust)